A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Federated Unlearning Methods

 Model scrubbing-based methods are commonly employed for unlearning partial data.
 In \cite{liu2022right}, the model scrubbing technique is applied to the target client to locally unlearn the partial data, involving Hessian matrix computations, with enhanced computational efficiency through an approximate diagonal empirical Fisher Information Matrix (FIM).
 In Forsaken \cite{liu2020learn}, dummy gradients are computed to align the confidence vector of the unlearned model with that of a perfectly unlearned model.
 Forsaken+ \cite{ma2022learn} minimizes the distance between the posteriors of the data to be forgotten and those of non-member data for unlearning.
+FedAU \cite{gu2024unlearning} relies on the linear combination to approximate the unlearned model utilizing a pre-computed auxiliary model during the learning process. \cite{gu2024ferrari} focus on feature unlearning by minimizing local feature sensitivity through model scrubbing.
+A similar approach of local unlearning followed by aggregation is described in CONFUSE \cite{meerzaconfuse} for multi-task unlearning at different levels.
 FFMU \cite{che2023fast} treats data removals as perturbations on the dataset, employing random smoothing (RS) \cite{cohen2019certified} to obtain a smoother model to simulate an unlearning process.
 In particular, FFMU aligns with the fundamental idea presented in PCMU \cite{zhang2022prompt}, which involves randomized gradient smoothing combined with gradient quantization as follows.

 where $\mathcal{D}=\mathcal{N}\left(0, \sigma^2 I\right)$ is a Gaussian distribution, $Q$ is a gradient quantization to map each dimension of the continuous gradient $G(x, y) \in \mathbb{R}^T$ over a discrete three-class space $\{-1,0,1\}$, for mimicking the classification in the randomized smoothing for certified robustness. $S$ is a smooth version of $Q$, and returns whichever gradient classes $Q^t$ is most likely to return when $\bar{G}$ is perturbed by noise $\varepsilon$.
 Extending FFMU from PCMU poses a challenge due to FL's privacy requirements, limiting server access to clients' local training data and affecting the certified data removal radius and budget in the global model.
 Therefore, by leveraging the theory of nonlinear functional analysis, the local MU models $g(x;q)$ in FFMU are reformulated as output functions of a Nemytskii operator $O(q)(x)$ where $q=Q(\bar{G})+\varepsilon$.
 In this way, the global unlearned model with bounded errors can maintain the certified radius and budget of data removals of the local unlearned models within a distance $\frac{(K-1)Cd}{\sqrt{2\pi}K\delta}$ (see \cite{che2023fast} for more details).